ijerryhale/movies/README.md

 #### May 12, 2018

-Moved all of the embedded data to cormya and got rid of embedded target and embedded data in the XCode project.
-While cormya is slow right now this makes a lot of stuff a lot simpler than it was.
+Moved all of the embedded data to cormya.com and got rid of embedded target and embedded data in the XCode project. cormya.com is very slow right now but this makes a lot of stuff a lot simpler than it was.

 ## Requirements